 Italian experience beckons for EIT | Te Pūkenga wine student

-Maddison Airey has loved every moment of her Bachelor of Viticulture and Wine Science at EIT | Te Pūkenga, and now she is set for an adventure as she heads off to Italy as a Bragato Exchange student this month.
+Maddison Airey has loved every moment of her Bachelor of Viticulture and Wine Science at EIT | Te Pūkenga, and now she is set for an adventure as she heads off to Italy as a EIT Bragato Exchange student this month.

-Maddison, 25, who showed her potential in her first year when she won the prestigious Hawke’s Bay A&P Society & Craggy Range Young Vintners Scholarship for 2021, is looking forward to learning more about her craft in Italy, where she will attend Pardue University as part of the exchange.
+Maddison, 25, who showed her potential in her first year when she won the prestigious Hawke’s Bay A&P Society & Craggy Range Young Vintners Scholarship for 2021, is looking forward to learning more about her craft in Italy, where she will be hosted by the academic team at Padua University as part of the exchange.

 It is a dream come true for Maddison, who is now in the third and last year of her degree.
 She is the first student to go on the exchange since 2019 because of the COVID-19 pandemic.